Glendale, Arizona

 Post-Op Instructions & Kit

-Most patients leave the same day with a fixed provisional and a soft-diet plan while the implants integrate (you’ll still smile and speak normally).
+Most patients leave the same day with a fixed provisional and a soft-diet plan while the implants integrate.
+You'll still smile and speak normally.
+Same-day delivery depends on start time, case complexity, implant stability, and in-house lab capacity.
+When same-day isn't feasible, we deliver your provisional within 24–48 hours.

 Am I a Candidate For All-on-6?

-All-on-6 is designed for patients who are missing most or all teeth in an arch or have teeth that cannot be predictably restored.
+All-on-6 is designed for patients who are missing most or all teeth in an arch, or who have teeth that cannot be predictably restored.
 The key is having enough bone support for six implants to be placed in stable positions.

-- Have multiple failing teeth, widespread decay, or periodontal bone loss.
+Multiple failing teeth, widespread decay, or advanced periodontal bone loss that makes individual restorations impractical.

-A 3-D CBCT scan is used to evaluate bone volume, density, and implant placement sites.
-Some patients who were told they are not candidates elsewhere are candidates with proper digital planning.
+Sufficient bone to support six implant sites.
+Some patients told they are not candidates elsewhere qualify with proper 3D planning.

 The Only Way to Know for Certain